P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 Symptom: Noticeable drop in fuel efficiency.

-Cause: ECM overcompensates with fuel due to perceived high manifold pressure.
+Cause: ECM overcompensates with fuel due to perceived high manifold pressure in daily commuters.

 • Black Exhaust Smoke